wwwtyro/candygraph/docs/API.md

 | color  | Vector4 | [0.75,0.75,0.75,1] | The color of the grid lines. |
 | width  | number  | 1                  | The width of the grid lines. |

-#### `createScissor(cg: CandyGraph, x: number, y: number, width: number, height: number, screenSpace: boolean, children: Renderable): Scissor`
+#### `new Scissor(cg: CandyGraph, x: number, y: number, width: number, height: number, screenSpace: boolean, children: Renderable): Scissor`

 Returns a `Scissor` object.
 All children will be clipped to the provided bounds.